YoruAlptraum/capybara-notes/README.md

 The app customization settings can all be found in the config.json file in the same folder where you found the .exe

-In your config.json you can change some of the app visuals and change the questions for your MDS template
+In your config.json you can change the app configurations and change the questions for your MDS template

 - "app-name" changes the name that shows on the application title bar
 - "icon-path" is the path to the icon that will show up on the title bar